List of particles: Atoms

 Atoms are the smallest neutral particles into which matter can be divided by chemical reactions.
 An atom consists of a small, heavy nucleus surrounded by a relatively large, light cloud of electrons.
-An atomic nucleus typically consists of 1 or more protons and 0 or more neutrons.
+An atomic nucleus consists of 1 or more protons and 0 or more neutrons.
 Protons and neutrons are, in turn, made of quarks.
 Each type of atom corresponds to a specific chemical element.
 To date, 118 elements have been discovered or created.